1234rutvi/Vendor_Bridge-/README.md

 VendorBridge
-Procurement & Vendor Management ERP
+Procurement & Vendor Management ERP Hackathon June 6th, 2026

 The vision for VendorBridge is to simplify and digitize procurement operations for organizations through a centralized ERP platform that manages vendors, RFQs,